CodingTrain/website-archive/README.md

 </p>
 </br>

 Hello and welcome to the GitHub repository for The Coding Train website!
-This houses all of the content at <a href="https://thecodingtrain.com/">thecodingtrain.com</a> as well as source code for corresponding videos.
-The site welcomes contributions from the community in a variety of ways!
+This houses of all the content at <a href="https://thecodingtrain.com/">thecodingtrain.com</a> as well as source code for corresponding videos.
+The site welcomes all the contributions from the community in a variety of ways!
 More informations at <a href="CONTRIBUTING.md">CONTRIBUTING.md</a>.

-# Other links
+# Other links (you can also wisit the following links)

 - [The Coding Train on YouTube](https://www.youtube.com/thecodingtrain/)
 - [Become a YouTube Member](https://youtube.com/thecodingtrain/join)